gumrukcuoglu/interpolatorch/README.md

 This is a simple module which contains vectorised interpolators for linear and cubic-spline interpolation.
 It is compatible with torch's autograd.
-Preliminary version, hopefully will improve.

-To add: Parallel interpolations (a la torchinterp1d)
+It extends torchinterp1d with Cubic Spline function with a few extrapolation options.

+History:
+    v0.1    11/7/2024 - Initial version, single function interpolation
+    v0.2    18/7/2024 - Implemented parallel handling of independent interpolations